-5 feet 6 inch gauge Alco ALU20 No 4410 heads north out of Samasata with a mixed freight in 1988.
-The loco was built in Schenectady in 1961.
+5 feet 6 inch gauge MLW / ALCo No 755 "Mahaweli" arrives at Anuradhapura with a freight from Vavuniya in 2005.
+The loco, a class M4, was built in Montreal in 1975.

 Cab view of 1968 built, English Electric No 1802.
 These locos were based on the British Rail class 50.
 They remained in service unil 2001.

 The engineer of battery loco "Linda" turns the points (switch?), ready for the return run, at the Atlas Coal Mine Museum in Alberta.

 BGCM 1639.
 I believe this loco is almost 60 years old, being built for ATSF in 1956.
 It still looks good in 2015 , seen departing Lewiston towards Spalding.

 Taken from the appropriately named "Dog Beach Park", BNSF 7660 leads a train off the long bridge into Sandpoint.ID. on a very warm June evening.

 This railcar looks a bit strange as power for a short ballast train.
 Seen at Pingdingshan in 2003.

 ALCO 3842, built in Schenectady in the late 1950s, arrives at Mach with the 1330 Quetta to Lahore, The Chiltan Express.

 4-6-4 + 4-6-4 Garratts 392 and 381 are seen on shed at Thomson Junction in 1990.
 Both locos date from the late 1940s.